The Outcome Gets The Glory. The Process Holds the Reward

 Most people become remarkably fluent when something is at stake.
 Watch closely.
 When influence, status, or resources enter a room, something shifts.
 Posture changes.
 Language sharpens.
 People who seemed distracted moments ago are suddenly attuned to every social signal, navigating conversations with precision, aligning themselves with whoever holds the advantage.
 The nervous system recognizes opportunity…

-• On Presence
+• On Overthinking

 Leave a Reply